shinyakawano/NeoTrainingAssistant/README.md

 ## About this repository

-		This repository is fork of :
+This repository is fork of http://github.com/shkh/TrainingAssistant.git

-		% git clone git@github.com:shkh/TrainingAssistant.git
+NeoTrainingAssistant is a tool to create annotation data for OpenCV, and to crop images.

-## How to use
+## How to Install

-1. Clone to your computer:
+1. Clone repository:

 		% git clone git@github.com:furaibo/NeoTrainingAssistant.git